-This award recognizes outstanding master's theses or doctoral dissertations that employ empirical research methods and use IEA data.
+This research award recognizes outstanding master's theses or doctoral dissertations that employ empirical research methods and use IEA data.

-The award, established by IEA in 1985 as a memorial to the late Dr Bruce H. Choppin, takes the form of a certificate and a prize of €500.
+The award, established by IEA in 1985 as a memorial to the late Dr. Bruce H. Choppin, takes the form of a certificate and a prize of €1,000.
 Two awards, one for the best submission at the master's level and one at the doctoral level, are offered annually.

-This award recognizes the author or authors of a paper published in a refereed journal, monograph, or book that includes analysis of data from one or more IEA studies.
+This research award recognizes the author or authors of a paper published in a refereed journal, monograph, or book that includes analysis of data from one or more IEA studies.

-The award, established in 2005 as a memorial to the late Dr Richard M. Wolf, takes the form of a certificate and a prize of €500.
+The research award, established in 2005 as a memorial to the late Dr. Richard M. Wolf, takes the form of a certificate and a prize of €1,000.

-The deadline for applications is 31 March of each year and should be submitted via email to firstname.lastname@example.org.
+Applications for the awards are self-nominated and should be submitted via email to firstname.lastname@example.org.
 Candidates receive feedback within six months of the closing date, and the winners may be asked to present their research at the IEA General Assembly meeting of the same year.

 Research questions may include, but are not restricted to, the following:

-- Within-country studies of the background factors behind educational attitudes or achievement;
+- Within-country studies of the background factors behind educational attitudes or achievement

-- Comparative studies of factors related to achievement across multiple countries;
+- Comparative studies of factors related to achievement across multiple countries

-- Methodological issues associated with conducting large-scale educational research investigations of within-country achievement results via examination of data from comparison countries.
+- Methodological issues associated with conducting large-scale educational research investigations of within-country achievement results via examination of data from comparison countries

-Criteria for awards include:
+Criteria for the research awards include:

-- Importance of the problem;
+- Importance of the problem

-- Conceptualization and design of the study;
+- Conceptualization and design of the study

-- Methods of analysis employed;
+- Methods of analysis employed

-- Adequacy of the reporting and discussion;
+- Adequacy of the reporting and discussion

 - Reasonableness of the conclusions